 Barbajuan is a local favourite that originated in Monaco and is particularly enjoyed on the national day, 19thof November.
 It’s a crisp, baked or fried pastry filled with Swiss chard, ricotta, leeks, spinach, garlic, and herbs.
 It is most often served as an appetizer and that’s good – because too much of a good thing would definitely be bad in this case!

 When you’re finished with your appetizer look for Stocafi as your main course.
 It is a dish of dried cod, stewed in tomato sauce and flavoured with black olives, garlic and other veggies, served with potatoes.
 This meal will keep you full and help you resist all of the other treats to follow.

 Fougasse is another sweet pastry you will find in most local bakeries.
 It’s a sweet bread flavoured with oranges and sometimes decorated with nuts, raisins or anise.
 It’s worth a try for its unique flavour – but don’t overdo it!

 The crêpe suzette is a delicious dessert that was born in Monaco.
 The legend says that, in 1896, Chef Henri Charpentier had the idea of serving crêpes with the liqueur Grand Marnier and orange juice to the future King of England, Edward VII.
 The crêpes caught fire by mistake.
 He served them to the Prince who found them delicious and decided to give them the name of his young guest: Suzette.

-Pissaladière is yet another very popular pastry-based dish you will likely see at Monte Carlo’s menus.
-This meal originated in Nice and the Monaco’s version is a pie topped with onions, tomatoes and olives.
+Pissaladière is yet another very popular pastry-based dish you are likely to see featured on Monte Carlo’s menus.
+This meal originated in Nice; Monaco’s version is a pie topped with onions, tomatoes and olives.